 “I recently purchased a new phone.
 It connected to my home Wi-Fi great, but last night it just stopped working all of the sudden.
 Every time I type in my password and try to connect.
-The phone pops up Authentication error.
+The phone pops up with an Authentication error.
 Please help.”

 Obviously, the user above was stuck in the Android Wi-Fi authentication problem.
 If you are struggling with the same trouble, the post here can be helpful.
-Read to find solutions to solve authentication problem in Wi-Fi connection in Android.
+Read to find solutions to solve the authentication problem in Wi-Fi connection in Android.

 WPS means Wi-Fi Protected Setup, which is a network security standard to create a secure wireless home network without entering your password.

 If you know the username and password of your router, try to change the security protocol.
 If the security protocol is WPA2, change it to WPA and vice versa.
-Then, go to your Android device, use the Forget network feature mentioned above and reconnect it to the Wi-Fi.
+Then, go to your Android device, use the Forget network feature mentioned above, and reconnect it to the Wi-Fi.